-When you google the word stem cells, there are 148,000,000 web sites that have information in some fashion about stem cells.
-Almost as numerous are the number of so called stem cell providers.
+At the time of this post, a google search the words “stem cells”, resulted in 148,000,000 web sites that have information in some fashion about stem cells.
+Almost as numerous are the number of stem cell therapy providers.

 How does Dr. Lewis Obi a Obi Plastic Surgery, (www.obiplasticsurgery.com) and Pangenics Regenerative Center, (www.stemcellsurgeryflorida.com) stand out from all other stem cell and plastic surgery providers?
 In addition to decades of growth in his professional career, he has the most depth with his foundation of training which, coincidentally, is ongoing.
 While still a teen-ager, the U.S. Marine Corps taught Dr Obi discipline, dedication and professionalism.
 Afterwards, he received degrees in chemistry, pharmacy and medicine before training in multiple specialties.
 This culminated in board certification with the American Board of Plastic Surgery.
 His additional training in cardiovascular surgery, hand surgery and maxillofacial surgery preceded his extensive work with stem cells.
 Dr Obi had to practice pharmacy for seven years in order to finish medical school with a family of five.
 Before becoming a physician, he learned about the downside of drugs and is recognized by peers for his quote “do not medicate, regenerate”.
 Also, for many potential surgery patients, a stem cell option should be available.
 The evolution of naming our stem cell center “Pangenics” comes from “Peter Pan; who never ages” and “genics; to regenerate”.
 The following list are questions patient’s who are interested in stem cell therapies should ALWAYS ask potential stem cell providers before making a decision and choice:

 Q. Verify credentials and training?
 “How long have you been doing this and how do you monitor your results”?